-If you feel unable to afford the £60 annual fee, please get in touch by emailing emma[at]writingwestmidlands.org to discuss our bursary offer or alternative payment methods.
+If you feel unable to afford the £90 annual fee, please get in touch by emailing emma[at]writingwestmidlands.org to discuss our bursary offer or alternative payment methods.
+You can see our Bursary Policy here.
 At the moment we don’t ask you to fill in any forms to apply for this, instead we can discuss option with you.
-Bursaries are limited as we are a charity and don’t receive any profit from the Spark Young Writers’ groups, any money taken goes towards the fee for the professional writer leading the group.
+Bursaries are limited to people living or studying in our region.
+We don’t make any profit from the Spark Young Writers’ groups, any money taken goes towards the fee for the professional writer leading the group.

 We limit group sizes to 15 members so that each child has enough time with the writers and so that groups don’t feel like school.
 Groups are monitored, if anyone signed up to a group isn’t attending they are contacted to ask if they’d still like their place.
 We can’t guarantee when a place on a fully booked group will become available but we do our best to try and fit anyone on a waiting list into a group as soon as possible.
 All those on the waiting list once groups finish for the summer are given notice first about places being available on the group before the groups are advertised for new members.

 No, once they join they are in the group for the year (September – June) unless they decide not to continue, in which case we ask parents to get in touch to let us know this, or unless we notice they haven’t attended the group for 3 sessions at which point we contact parents to ask if their child still wants to be part of the group.